 The Romans took Jupiter’s “democratization of goodness” and applied it to both their laws and their courts.
-Thus astrologically, Jupiter oversees the Law at large, as well as the “democratization of goodness”, or said in more familiar terms, “goodwill towards men”.
+Astrologically, Jupiter oversees the Law at large, as well as the “democratization of goodness”, or said in more familiar terms, “goodwill towards men”.

-With that in mind, the term “Goodwill towards men” is nice and all but suffices when applied to merely some random cherub or run of the mill force of fortune.
-When referring to the King of the Gods, positive traits are both amplified and expanded upon, thus goodwill is elevated to also include benevolence and actions which are considerate of others are uplifted in status to the level of saintliness.
-Hence, the King of Planets bearing its additional title of loftier significance – “The Great Benefic”.
+With that in mind, the term “goodwill towards men” is nice and all but suffices when applied to merely some random cherub or run of the mill force of fortune.
+When referring to the King of Gods positive traits are both amplified and expanded upon, thus goodwill is elevated to benevolence bestowed by a god and actions taken with full consideration of others uplift the standard of goodness to the more divine level of saintliness.
+Hence, Jupiter bears an additional title of loftier significance – “The Great Benefic”.

 The Marking of a Saint

-The Hindus were the first to incorporate the image of the “halo” as a cosmic marking of a person who was seen as blessed or whose actions were considered holy.
-A halo is theorized to be a person’s aura radiating from their third eye, or mid-forehead and tinged a rich gold color that encircles the perimeter of the head.
-The Hindus depicted their gods and high priests with halos as an indication of directly receiving the shine, or light from “The Great Benefic”, Jupiter.
+The Hindus were the first to incorporate the image of the “halo” as the cosmic marking of a person considered to be blessed or whose actions were deemed as holy.
+A halo is theorized to be a person’s aura radiating from their third eye or mid-forehead and tinged a rich gold color that encircles the perimeter of the entire head.
+The Hindus depicted their gods and high priests with halos as an indication they directly received the shine, or light from “The Great Benefic”, Jupiter.